sdelarquier/tsyganenko/README.md

 Though edits had to be made to the fortran code to accomodate f2py compilation, all fortran files and their scientific content have been developped by N.A.
 Tsyganenko and colleagues.

-I am only responsible for the python wrappers, which provide a convenient python object to interface with the fortran subroutines.
+I am only responsible for the python wrappers, which provide a convenient python class as an interface with the fortran subroutines.

 ## Installation